jdjuliosoto/eIntro2024_Bats/README.md

 2) Preprocessing.md – Quality control and preprocessing of raw sequencing reads
 3) Tax_functional_profile.md – Taxonomic profiling using Centrifuge, Functional annotation with HUMAnN and Detection of virulence factors via BLAST against VFDB

+Abundace graphs were done with the kreports from Centrifuge

+1) Virus_taxa.md
+2) Bacteria_taxa.md